Lauler/ask-llm/README.md

 * [ ] Benchmark throughput with different pretraining document text lengths (truncate).
 * [ ] Get TensorRT-LLM to work on HPC nodes.

+### Benchmarks

+Scoring 500k documents with Fineweb-Edu style scoring on A100s with 65GB VRAM:

+* 560 A100 GPU hours for Llama3-70b-instruct.
+* 280 A100 GPU hours for Gemma2-27b-it.